Profile

 My Work:

-I use satellite imagery and drones to look at how Himalayan glaciers are changing with climate change
+I am a researcher that uses satellite imagery and drones to look at how Himalayan glaciers are changing with climate change, in particular glacial lakes and the hazards they pose to downstream communities

 -